Human Resource Symposium

 Kent State University at Stark

 The Corporate University recognizes that in today’s competitive marketplace, preparing yourself and your workforce with the right organizational tools is critical for continued success.
-In recognition of this, we are pleased to announce the 2018 Human Resource Symposium to be held Thursday, July 19.
+In recognition of this, we are pleased to host the Human Resource Symposium.

 This human resource conference is focused on how to prepare yourself and your workforce for the future.
 The symposium brings together presenters from multiple disciplines, who are experts in their field with real-world experience.